McEwen Mining: Stock Exploration Update

 Hole SM23-133: 11.9 g/t Au over 2.6 m

-TORONTO, May 08, 2023 (GLOBE NEWSWIRE) -- McEwen Mining Inc. (NYSE: MUX) (TSX: MUX) is pleased to report assay results from three zones at the Stock Property, part of the Fox Complex near Timmins (see Figure 1 – Areas A, B & C).
+TORONTO, May 08, 2023 (GLOBE NEWSWIRE) -- McEwen Mining Inc. MUX MUX is pleased to report assay results from three zones at the Stock Property, part of the Fox Complex near Timmins (see Figure 1 – Areas A, B & C).

 Results from eight near surface holes close to high-grade intersections in hole SM22-110 (December 19th, 2022 press release) that included 264.5 g/t gold (Au) over 2.7 meters (m) returned attractive grades up to 18.9 g/t Au over 9.4 m (see Table 1 – Area A).
 Figure 2 shows new shallow drilling results in Area A are within the Stock Mine Extension Trend and are favorably located close to the proposed Stock West ramp.
 This area has the advantages of being located right beside our Stock Mill, near surface, and with good grades averaging 5 g/t Au.